 What makes the perfect winter wedding venue in Cornwall?
 For most, it’s about being as close to nature as possible, while enjoying the comfort and warmth of a cosy and beautiful space.
+The below 4 Winter wedding venues all have this in spades!

 While the weather is unpredictable year-round in the UK, you can safely assume that there will at least be a chill in the air in winter.
 But that shouldn’t stop you from wanting to soak up Cornwall’s outstanding environment.
 Luckily, there are some incredible winter wedding venue options that offer it all: a unique and unforgettable building to tie the knot, in an equally striking location.
 Here are some favourites.